Course: Potato management | Last Updates: 1st June 2017

-Box stores can present a challenge.
-Using CIPC in an overhead-throw box store is where it is hardest to achieve even distribution.
-Without remedial action, there is a tendency for fog to collect in the roof space and then settle on to the top of the crop below.
+Box stores can present a challenge and will need to be modified if intending to use CIPC on 2017 crop and beyond.
+That’s because without remedial action, there is a tendency for fog to collect in the roof space and then settle on the top of the crop.

 Box-clever distribution solutions

 Plenum – A fogging port is installed to align with an inspection corridor, through blocks of boxes.
 The area between blocks is then sheeted over, from ground level, over the top and back down the opposite side, leaving a gap into which CIPC is fogged.
 Ensure health and safety regulations are complied with during installation, and where access to top boxes is required.

 Letterbox – Air will always try to take the path of least resistance, so letterbox ducts, lined up with pallet slots, can be used to force airflow through the crop.